-WHEREAS, the Project will cross lands controlled or owned by the Federal Government and is subject to an approval of that crossing by the applicable Federal agencies, which may elect to adopt this PA at any time; and
+WHEREAS, the Project will cross lands controlled or owned by the federal government and is subject to an approval of that crossing by the applicable federal agencies, which may elect to adopt this PA at any time; and

-WHEREAS, this PA was developed with public involvement pursuant to 36 CFR 800.2(d) and 800.6(a), and the public was provided opportunities to comment on the Project and its adverse effects; and
+WHEREAS, this PA was developed with public involvement pursuant to 36 C.F.R. § 800.2(d) and 800.6(a), and the public was provided opportunities to comment on the Project and its adverse effects; and

-WHEREAS, in accordance with 36 CFR 800.6(a)(1), FTA has notified the ACHP of its adverse effect determination with the required documentation, and the ACHP has chosen to participate formally in the consultation; and
+WHEREAS, in accordance with 36 C.F.R. § 800.6(a)(1), FTA has notified the ACHP of its adverse effect determination with the required documentation, and the ACHP has chosen to participate formally in the consultation; and

-WHEREAS, the FTA, the ACHP and the State Historic Preservation Officer are signatories to this PA; and
+WHEREAS, the FTA, the ACHP, the U.S. Navy and the Hawaii State Historic Preservation Officer (SHPO) are signatories to this PA; and

-WHEREAS, the City DTS and the NPS are invited signatories to this PA; and
+WHEREAS, FTA invited the City and the NPS to be invited signatories to this PA; and

-WHEREAS, all consulting parties were invited to be concurring parties to this PA if they choose; and
+WHEREAS, FTA invited all other consulting parties to be concurring parties to this PA if they choose; and